madmurphy/libconfini/dev/docs/rationale.md

 It can be synthetized as a smart parser able to allow a complete lossless analysis and parsing of many different types of INI files, but _K.I.S.S._ enough to not store any parsed data, but rather dispatch it (well formatted) to a custom listener.
-It was born for a GUI editor (which per se needs to read _every_ information out of an INI file), but is usable by any other application that needs to read INI files but does not need to read commented INI lines.
+It was born for an editor (which per se needs to read _every_ information out of a jungle of different types of INI file), but is usable by any other application that needs to read INI files but does not need to read commented INI lines.
+And when a program needs to parse INI files that belong to other programs **libconfini** is definitely the perfect tool for the job.

-Despite highly configurable and flexible, **libconfini** is still a small piece of work.
-I really don't know if it will be useful to the community.
-For sure it did the right job for my editor.
+Despite highly configurable and flexible, the library is still a small piece of work.
+I honestly don't know if it will be useful to the community, but I definitely do know one thing: **libconfini** is unique in its field.